Mohamed Alì Zoma

-Mohamed Ali Zoma (born 16 December 2003) is an Italian professional footballer who plays as a winger or forward for 1.
+Mohamed Alì Zoma (born 16 December 2003) is an Italian professional footballer who plays as a winger or forward for club 1.
+FC Nürnberg and the Italy national team.

+Early life

+Nicknamed "Momo", Zoma was born on 16 December 2003, in Merate, Italy.
+He is of Burkinabé descent from his father and of Ivorian descent from his mother.

+Club career

+Zoma joined the youth academy of Italian side AlbinoLeffe at the age of 13, and was promoted to the club's senior team in 2021, where he made 114 league appearances and scored 27 goals in Serie C.

+On 19 August 2025, he moved to Germany and signed with 2.
+Bundesliga side 1.
 FC Nürnberg.

-Early life

-Zoma was born on 16 December 2003.
-Born in Merate, Italy, he has a sister and is nicknamed "Momo".
-Zoma is of Ivorian and Burkinabe descent.

-Career

-As a youth player, Zoma joined the youth academy of Italian side UC AlbinoLeffe at the age of thirteen and was promoted to the club's senior team in 2021, where he made 114 league appearances and scored twenty-seven goals.

-Following his stint there, he signed for German side 1.
-FC Nürnberg ahead of the 2025–26 season.
+International career

+Zoma was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.